DEPARTMENT OF GENERAL SERVICES

 Central Services Building, 29 St. John's St., Annapolis, MD 21401

 The Portfolio Management Division began in July 1998 under Finance and Administration.
 In July 1999, the Division transferred to the Office of Secretary, and in 2000 moved under Facilities Operations and Maintenance.
-In May 2016, it moved to Real Estate.
+In May 2016, it was placed under the Office of Real Estate.

 The Division provides services ranging from fiscal management and long-term planning for Department capital assets to analysis of marketplace opportunities.
 In addition, the Division devises measures and tools with which to assess Department functions and processes.